qualcomm-linux/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. note:: The device reboots after the flashing procedure is completed successfully.
 To verify the updated software version, see `Check software version <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-253/ubuntu_host.html#sub$check_sw_version_uart>`__.

    f.
-To connect to the device, see :ref:`How to SSH <section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279>`.
+To connect to the device, see :ref:`Use SSH <section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279>`.

 .. _launcher_build_own_config:

 Build your own configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To build your own configuration, you must compile the build for default machine configuration and compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP.
+To build your own configuration, compile the build for default machine configuration and then compile the LE.QCLINUX.1.0.r1 image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

 1. :ref:`Compile the build for default machine configuration <launcher_build_default_config>`.

-2. Compile the `LE.QCLINUX.1.0.r1` image with your own MACHINE and QCOM_SELECTED_BSP.
+2. Compile the `LE.QCLINUX.1.0.r1` image with your own MACHINE and QCOM_SELECTED_BSP parameter values.

    .. note:: For information on the supported machine configurations of the development kit, see the table *MACHINE and QCOM_SELECTED_BSP parameter value* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.

    a.
-To execute the build commands for a specific configuration, click **Compile using terminal**:
+To execute the build commands for a specific configuration, click **Compile using terminal**.

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_page.png

-      .. note:: Compilations executed through the terminal are not tracked by the Qualcomm Software Center and the ability to monitor their status on the Download page is lost.
+      .. note:: Compilations initiated through the terminal are not tracked by the Qualcomm Software Center, making it impossible to track their progress on the Download page.

          .. image:: ../../media/k2c-qli-build-ga/compile_terminal_dialog.png